Last updated:

 Women and girls

 During all disasters, there are unique needs faced by women and girls, and these are exacerbated in a conflict crisis.
-In 2023, 44% of the 17.6 million people in need of humanitarian assistance are women, and 11% are girls.
-Expectations of traditional gender roles are likely to have compounding impacts on women and men in Ukraine.
-As of July 2022, 61% of registered unemployed persons in Ukraine are women.
-For displaced women and new returnees, finding new livelihoods is a considerable challenge.
+In 2024, 8.1 million of the 14.6 million people in need are women and 1.5 million are girls.

 There have been numerous reports of rape and other forms of gender-based violence (GBV).
 According to GBV Sub-Cluster estimates, “3.6 million including IDPs, returnees to war-affected regions, and those remaining in areas under occupation or ongoing military hostilities require immediate and sustained support to access GBV prevention and response services.”